 Rat health and welfare

-- You to be familiar with them/their normal behaviour, helping you bond and notice if they're unwell.
+- Knowing how they behave normally - being familiar with them and their normal behaviour will help you bond and notice if they're unwell.

-- develop stereotypical behaviour (e.g. repeatedly chewing metal cage bars).
-Rats suffer if environments don't suit them/if they're prevented from behaving naturally.
+- Develops repetitive behaviour - such as repeatedly chewing metal cage bars.
+Rats suffer if their surroundings don't suit them or if they're prevented from behaving naturally.

-- develop bald patches, to check they don't have skin problems, e.g. mites/an allergy.
-Provide more space/enrichment/hiding places so they can avoid one another.
-Rats spend lots of time grooming.
-Bald patches ('barbering’) caused by rats over-grooming themselves or by others, may indicate animals don't get on/are bored.
+- Develop bald patches - to check they don't have skin problems, such as mites or an allergy.
+You can also try providing more space, enrichment and hiding places so they can avoid one another.
+Rats spend lots of time grooming, and bald patches ('barbering') can be caused by rats over-grooming themselves or each other, which may suggest they either don't get on or they're bored.

 - Is obese - give plenty of opportunities for activity and lots of space with interesting objects to encourage exercise.